-From 2005 until 2011 he served as the department head for the Department of Computer Information Systems & Management Science at James Madison University.
-During that time, the James Madison University CIS Undergraduate Program was named a “Top 10 Information Technology Program in Nation” by TechRepublic (2008), the CIS program experienced an enrollment growth of 116% in the undergraduate CIS Major, a joint degree program in CIS was developed between Wuhan University, China and James Madison University, and several endowed scholarships and endowed faculty development funds were established.
-The CIS program received full ABET accreditation in 2011.
+From 2005 until 2011 he served as department head and ManTech Professor in the Department of Computer Information Systems & Management Science at James Madison University.
+During that time, the James Madison University CIS Undergraduate Program was named a “Top 10 Information Technology Program in Nation” by TechRepublic (2008), the CIS program experienced an enrollment growth of 116% in the undergraduate CIS Major, a joint degree program in CIS was developed between Wuhan University (China) and James Madison University, multiple endowed scholarships and endowed faculty development funds were established, and the CIS Industry Partners Program was launched.

-From 1999 until 2005 he taught in the Department of Decision Sciences and MIS in the John Cook School of Business at Saint Louis University.
+From 1999 until 2005 he taught in the Department of Operations Management and Information Technology Management in the John Cook School of Business at Saint Louis University.
 From 2003 until 2005 he served as department chair.
-He received his Ph.D. and M.S. from the University of Virginia and his B.S. from the University of Delaware.
+During that time the MIS program was listed as one of the top six undergraduate programs on Saint Louis University’s campus by the Fiske Guide to Colleges.
+In 2003 he received the Thomas Knapp, SJ, Faculty Member of the Year Award for the John Cook School of Business at Saint Louis University.
 From 1991 until 1999 he taught in the Department Information Systems and Operations Management in the Cameron School of Business at the University of North Carolina at Wilmington.

-Rick is active in the information systems research community.
-He serves on the editorial board for the International Journal of Business Process Integration and Management, the International Journal of Services Sciences, and the International Journal of Services and Operations Management.
+Rick is active in the information systems and operations management research communities in the areas of enterprise management, business analytics, and supply chain management.
 He has published over thirty peer-reviewed journal articles, three peer-reviewed book chapters, one book, and thirty-four conference proceedings.
-His research has appeared in publications such as Communications of the ACM, Computer (IEEE), Computers and Industrial Engineering, Production Planning and Control, IEEE Transactions on Engineering Management, and Computers in Industry.
+His research has appeared in publications such as Communications of the ACM, Journal of Computer Information Systems, Computers and Industrial Engineering, Production Planning and Control, IEEE Transactions on Engineering Management, and Computers in Industry.
 He has received fourteen research grants totaling over $138,000.
-Following is a link to Rick’s Google Citation Profile.